 How is kidney cancer diagnosed?

 If your healthcare provider thinks you may have kidney cancer, you will need certain exams and tests to be sure.
 Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
-You may also have one or more of these tests:
+They will also give you a physical exam.
+You may also have 1 or more of these tests:

 - Urine test

 After a diagnosis of kidney cancer, you’ll likely have other tests.
 These help your healthcare providers learn more about the cancer.
 They can help determine the stage of the cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
 It is 1 of the most important things to know when deciding how to treat the cancer.